oplS15projects/RacketSynth/README.md

 ###Accomplishments

-Every single one of these goals has been met.
+Every single one of the above goals has been met.

 Users can easily create sound waves of any of the 4 mentioned types at whatever frequency they choose, within reasonable limits.
 Sounds can be layered.
 Currently we allow for 7 simultaneous sounds to be played and stacked.
 However, this limit of 7 sounds was chosen arbitrarily and we can easily increase this limit or remove it all together.
 This was simply added to prevent a user from purposley breaking the program.